-o Completion of the Graduate Certificate in Research Administration, Graduate Certificate in Public Management, or Graduate Certificate in Non-profit Management) with a grade point average of 3.5/4.0 or better in the Certificate and in the Certificate no certificate course grade less than a B‐.
+o Completion of the Graduate Certificate in Public Management, or Graduate Certificate in Non-profit Management) with a grade point average of 3.5/4.0 or better in the Certificate and no certificate course grade less than a B‐.

-o Approval of the Public Administration Admission Committee; decision to be made on a case by case basis.
-(Additional documentation and a personal interview may be required)
+o

 DEGREE PROGRAM REQUIREMENTS

+Total Minimum Program Hours: 36 hours

 There are two options for the M.P.A.
 Students are in either the Traditional M.P.A. track or the online Concentration in Executive Public Administration (EPA).
 Students in the Concentration complete a minimum total of 36 hours; students in the traditional M.P.A. complete a minimum of 42 hours.

 Traditional MPA - 42 hours minimum